Why Jessica Jones is the #MeToo Marvel superhero we need

 There's something about Jessica Jones, played expertly on Netflix by Krysten Ritter, that makes me want to get up and shout, "Hell yes!" every time I see her grab a misogynistic stranger by the collar and shake him.
 It might not seem politically correct to say, but I get a strong sense of satisfaction when I see a woman throw a punch after being harassed.

-"Marvel's Jessica Jones" returns for season two on Thursday, and I've missed the superhero's hard-drinking, sarcastic, rage-fueled approach.
+"Marvel's Jessica Jones" returns to Netflix for season 2 on Thursday, and I've missed the Marvel superhero's hard-drinking, sarcastic, rage-fueled approach.
 In some ways, she's the very antihero we need in this #MeToo climate of women speaking up and fighting back.

 Jessica isn't interested in conforming to the kinds of stereotypes a lot of female superheroes are subjected to.
 She doesn't abide by the usual superhero credo that people come first.
 She's not polite.
 She's not there to mother other superheroes, or wear a tight-fitting Lycra costume, or be the love interest to a male superhero.

-Jessica's a superhero with the sorts of issues many modern women face, like harassment, assault and PTSD.
-The first season dealt heavily with those issues as Jessica confronted her tragic, complicated past.
-In the Marvel comics, Jessica was exposed to an experimental radioactive material in a car accident that killed her whole family.
-Later, she was experimented on by a mysterious group and traumatized by her mind-controlling nemesis and rapist Kilgrave (David Tennant).
+Jessica's a superhero with the sorts of issues many modern women face, like harassment, assault and post-traumatic stress disroder.
+The first season of the Netflix show dealt heavily with those issues as Jessica confronted her tragic, complicated past.
+In the Marvel comics books, Jessica was exposed to an experimental radioactive material in a car accident that killed her whole family.
+Later, she was experimented on by a mysterious group and traumatized by her mind-controlling nemesis and rapist Kilgrave, played by a menacing David Tennant.

 Jessica's anger reflects that of many women fed up with being mistreated.
 In fact, "Jessica Jones" executive producer and showrunner Melissa Rosenberg said this week that everything from the #MeToo movement to Hillary Clinton's treatment during the 2016 presidential election influenced season two.